 Doors: Wipe down doors and doorframes for fingerprints and smudges.

 Garbage Cans: Wipe out and sanitize garbage cans, recycling bins and wastebaskets.

-Blinds: Give your blinds a deep clean by spraying them with vinegar and scrubbing them down.
+Blinds: Give your blinds a thorough clean by spraying them with vinegar and scrubbing them down.

 Couch & Chairs: Remove all cushions and vacuum the creases where pet hair and popcorn love to call home.
 Also, move the couch to clean underneath it and behind it if it sits against a wall.

 Cabinets/Drawers: Empty cabinets and drawers one at a time and give them a vacuum and wipe with a clean wet rag or your favorite cleaning spray.
 Wipe down all cabinet faces as well.

 How to Clean the Kitchen

 Oven: Before you crank up the heat on your “self-cleaning” oven, let’s get out all the stuff that can be a fire hazard.
 Learn the best way to clean an oven from the Molly Maid blog.
 Now that all the baked-on food is gone, you can clean the wire racks.

 Stovetop: If you have a gas or electric stove with stove top grates, remove the grates from the stovetop and soak in hot soapy water.
 If you have an electric oven, you can remove/unplug the coils to make cleaning easier.
 Some oven/cooktops have a slide-out tray beneath the burners to catch food – don’t forget this!
 Scrub down all surfaces and control knobs with a soapy sponge and then a clean wet rag.
 Don’t forget the hood fan and the hood fan filter.

 Refrigerator/Freezer: Read more about how to clean a refrigerator / freezer.
 Don’t forget the rubber gasket around the door seals; clean these with warm soapy water and then disinfect.
 Use this time to clean the fridge interior by throwing away expired items.

 Sink: This seems like a no-brainer, but after all that cleaning, your kitchen sink is going to be filthy.
 Wipe it out with hot soapy water, paying attention to the crevices in the backsplash, and around the faucet.
 A disinfectant spray with bleach can help with stubborn stains.